Useful information on installing a STARLINK satellite internet dish on a longer pole

 Note : our 1.5" pole coupler will actually clamp down to the 35.8mm diameter of the (thinner) lower section of the MkI Starlink pole and even just using that end 60mm of the pole will still be far stronger than Starlink's pole adapter.
 However, if it was me, I'd definitely be going further up the pole (to maximise the strength of the install), up to just before the point where the cable exits and then packing the thinner end out to match the diameter of the wider section, see above.

-As mentioned above, on the MkII route the cable inside the pole and slide as much of the Starlink pole into the coupler as possible, then clamp up.
+As mentioned above, on the Mk2 route the cable inside the pole and slide as much of the Starlink pole into the coupler as possible, then clamp up.

-1 - Mount the Starlink directly onto the 2" pole using a 2" to 1.5" pole coupler (the coupler's bolts can put small indents in the Starlink's pole but these are just superficial).
+- Mount the Starlink Mk1 or Mk2 directly onto the 2" pole using a 2" to 1.5" pole coupler (the coupler's bolts can put small indents in the Starlink's pole but these are just superficial).
 Note the Starlink cable MUST be routed inside the pole.
 This would give a very strong sturdy install, or :

-2 - Use the 2" to 1.5" pole couple to install a shorter length of slimmer 1.5″ pole to the top of a longer section of 2″ pole (think Eiffel tower ! ), then use a 1.5" pole coupler to clamp the Starlink onto the top of that.
-Our WSXL and WSXXL Starlink installation kits utilise this method.
-Both kits use a 4ft x 1.5″ top pole but installed on to a bottom pole of either 6ft (WSXL kit) or 10ft (WSXXL kit)
+2 - Use the 2" to 1.5" pole couple to install a shorter length of slimmer 1.5″ pole to the top of a longer section of 2″ pole (think Eiffel tower ! ), then use a 1.5" pole coupler to clamp the Starlink Mk1 or MK2 onto the top of that.
+Our WSXL Starlink installation kit utilises this method.

 2 to 1.5 inch pole coupler fits a Starlink

-Alternatively sleeve the pole of the Starlink into an alloy scaffold pole (see adjacent picture), preferably an alloy one like those we sell which are lighter and never corrode.
-This is possibly the most elegant, strongest and neatest install but does have complications, see article on this.
+Alternatively sleeve the pole of the Mk1 or Mk2 Starlink into an alloy scaffold pole (see adjacent picture), preferably an alloy one like those we sell which are lighter and never corrode.
+This is possibly the most elegant, strongest and neatest install but does have complications..... (see article on this).

 Sleeving a Starlink MkI or MKII into a scaffold pole 501W L5.png